 Inside this building, the family portrait begins to unfold.
 Modern art encircles the space, finished with elegant home furniture that fills the open floor plan and invites guests to relax.
 A dining area and complete kitchen for impromptu gatherings of staff, clients, friends and family, celebrate the contemporary philosophy of Hughes Marino—one that embraces the union of family values into successful enterprise.
 As the steel framework supporting the curved ceiling remains the architectural bones of antiquity, a sense of pride, accomplishment and solidarity is the framework the Hughes family has built for itself and the company it keeps.

-[Shown above: Jason Hughes of Hughes Marino]
+[Shown on the Left: Jason Hughes of Hughes Marino]

 Originally from Northern California, Jason Hughes remembers the exact moment he fell in love with architecture.
 “I’ve been working since I was 12,” he said.
 “I was cooking, washing windows, you name it I did it.”
 And when he shadowed a real estate agent at work for a day, his future calling was impressed on him.
 “I opened my eyes up and it was like seeing those buildings I grew up around for the very first time,” he recalled.

 His oldest son Tucker is looking at San Diego’s commercial real estate with the same eyes.
 At 20 years old, Tucker Hughes—following his older sister, Star—completed his undergraduate degree in almost half the time the traditional track suggests.
 And if that wasn’t impressive enough, he also completed his master’s degree from the University of San Diego—like his father—this spring.
 The hands-on experience of working alongside his mother, father and older sister at Hughes Marino instilled in Tucker Hughes the business practicalities that cannot be learned through academia.
 As a result, he has achieved great success and responsibility before most of his peers have received their first cap and gown.